 The Melanated Educators Collective (MEC) along with the Racial Justice Organizing Committee recognizes the critical need for African American educators nationwide.
-In Philadelphia, MEC is attempting to work with the School District of Philadelphia, creating a mentorship program, and also working with BLM Philly on the Black Educators Fellowship in order to ensure that our schools are filled with quality educators who reflect the student body.
-Creating a curriculum rich in cultural awareness, historical accuracy, and high expectations taught by educators with genuine care and concern for the children and the community is a goal of MEC.
+In Philadelphia, MEC is addressing this by reaching out to the School District of Philadelphia, creating a mentorship program, and also working with BLM Philly on the Black Educators Fellowship in order to ensure that our schools are filled with quality educators who reflect the student body.

 We also know that achieving our goal of having more educators of color within the classroom may not be attainable for a few years to come.
 As a result, we’re working with Education colleges/programs around the city to partner Education majors, regardless of race, with Educators of Color who teach from a social justice lens.
 Through our mentorship program, our hope is to:

 Create more conscious educators who will teach from a diverse, knowledgeable, and empathetic lens.